Frederick J. Klorczyk III is a Partner with Bursor & Fisher, P.A. Fred focuses his practice on complex civil litigation and consumer class actions.

 Fred has substantial experience in successfully litigating and resolving consumer class actions involving claims of mislabeling, false or misleading advertising, and privacy violations.
 In 2019, Fred certified both a California and a 10-state express warranty class on behalf of purchasers of a butter substitute.
 In 2014, Fred served on the litigation team in Ebin v.
 Kangadis Food Inc. At class certification, Judge Rakoff adopted Fred’s choice of law analysis and research directly into his published decision certifying a nationwide fraud class.

-Fred is admitted to the State Bars of California, New York, and New Jersey, and is a member of the bars of the United States District Courts for the Northern, Central, Eastern, and Southern Districts of California, the Southern, Eastern, and Northern Districts of New York, the District of New Jersey, the Northern District of Illinois, and the Eastern District of Missouri, as well as the bars of the United States Courts of Appeals for the Second and Ninth Circuits.
+Fred is admitted to the State Bars of California, New York, and New Jersey, and is a member of the bars of the United States District Courts for the Northern, Central, Eastern, and Southern Districts of California, the Southern, Eastern, and Northern Districts of New York, the District of New Jersey, the Northern District of Illinois, the Eastern District of Missouri, the Eastern District of Wisconsin, and the Eastern District of Michigan, as well as the bars of the United States Courts of Appeals for the Second and Ninth Circuits.

 Fred received his Juris Doctor from Brooklyn Law School in 2013, graduating magna cum laude with two CALI Awards for the highest grade in his classes on conflict of laws and criminal law.
 During law school, Fred was an extern to the Honorable Alison J. Nathan of the United States District Court for the Southern District of New York, and also an intern to the Honorable Janet Bond Arterton of the United States District Court for the District of Connecticut.
 In addition, Fred served as an Associate Managing Editor for the Brooklyn Journal of Corporate, Financial and Commercial Law.
 In 2010, Fred graduated from the University of Connecticut with a B.S. in Finance.

 Selected Published Decisions: